TAN SRI DATO' (DR) FRANCIS YEOH SOCK PING

 The Executive Chairman, Managing Director and Executive Directors take the opportunity to present a comprehensive review of the progress and performance of the YTL Corp Group and provide appropriate answers in response to shareholders' questions during the meeting, thereby ensuring a high level of accountability, transparency and identification with the YTL Corp Group's business operations, strategy and goals.
 The Directors are mindful of the recommendation under the Code that all directors must attend general meetings and fully appreciate the need for their attendance at all such meetings.

 Extraordinary general meetings are held as and when required to seek shareholders' approval.
 The Executive Chairman, Managing Director and Executive Directors take the opportunity to fully explain the rationale for proposals put forth for approval and the implications of such proposals for the Company and to reply to shareholders' questions.

 Where applicable, each item of special business included in the notice of the meeting is accompanied by an explanatory statement for the proposed resolution to facilitate full understanding and evaluation of the issues involved.
 All resolutions are put to vote by electronic poll voting and an independent scrutineer is appointed to verify poll results.
 The results of the electronic poll voting are announced in a timely manner, usually within half an hour of the voting process to enable sufficient time for the results to be tabulated and verified by the independent scrutineer.

-The rights of shareholders, including the right to demand for a poll, are found in the Constitution of the Company.
-At the 34th AGM of the Company, held on 12 December 2017, the resolutions put forth for shareholders' approval were voted on by way of a poll.
+The rights of shareholders, including the right to demand a poll, are found in the Constitution of the Company.
+At the 36th AGM of the Company, held on 12 December 2019, the resolutions put forth for shareholders' approval were voted on by way of a poll.

 Click here to view CG Report.